Changissnz/nu_merchant_principal/README.md

 - Agent A: in charge of modifying T via its only action of cutting.
 The magnitude of cutting power available to Agent A is left undefined by default.
-- Agent B: by its ordainment of perfect continual information on Agent T, commands to Agent A its preference on how Agent A should cut.
+- Agent B: by its ordainment of continually perfect information on Agent T, commands to Agent A its preference on how Agent A should cut.
 - Agent C: otherwise known as a third-party or unknown factor.
 Plays some role of advisor or ruler on Agent A's judgment of the appropriate command to Agent B.

-One important constraint is placed on Agents B,A, and C on their capabilities regarding treatment of Agent T. The growth process of Agent T cannot be augmented by any Agents B,A, or C outside of A's cutting actions.
+One important constraint is placed on the capabilities of Agents B,A, and C with regards to treatment of Agent T. The growth process of Agent T cannot be augmented by any Agents B,A, or C outside of A's cutting actions.
 The Game of Tree-Trimming is an abstraction, and so does not include real-life considerations such as environmental engineering that would affect Agent T's growth process.
-Maintenance as half-measures of the potential refers to A's cutting actions, and the maximum cutting power of A is measured by its capability to cut the branches $B$ and the root $R$ of Agent T. A hierarchical demand-flow is what the Game of Tree-Trimming relies on.
+Maintenance as half-measures of the potential refers to A's cutting actions, and the maximum cutting power (potential) of A is measured by its capability to cut the branches $B$ and the root $R$ of Agent T. A hierarchical demand-flow is what the Game of Tree-Trimming relies on.
 Agent T's one action of its growth process is ascribed to the realm of "natural activity".
 The unidirectional source of influence for Agent A's cutting actions is from Agent B's convolutional decision-making process, that which involves contributions from Agent C.

 ![image info](./images/gtt_flow_diagram.PNG)

 **GTTD:** Flow-diagram for Game of Tree-Trimming.